Table of contents here.

 Unfortunately, this fell apart before I could wrap it up.
 But I managed to get some other large specimens home intact.

 Muscovite from Joseph Mine

-It’s not clear in this photograph, but the sample at top is nearly two inches thick.
+It’s not obvious in this photograph, but this sample is nearly

-Pegmatites that intrude amphibolite often form almandine garnet, and individual garnet crystals of some size can be found weathered out of the contact between the pegmatite and the adjoining amphibolite of the Joseph Mine.
+Amphibolite that is intruded by pegmatite often contains almandine garnet near the contact.
+Individual garnet crystals can be found weathered out of the contact between the pegmatite and the adjoining amphibolite of the Joseph Mine.
 Few of these are gem quality, but they can still be fun to hunt down and collect.
 As with fossil hunting, you have to train your eye to spot garnets mingled with the pebbles along the slopes below the amphibolite.

 Garnets from Joseph Mine

 The crystals are imperfect, but you can see crystal faces on the

 Garnet is an example of a nesosilicate, in which isolated